A statistical study of magnetic flux emergence in solar active regions prior to strongest flares: Results

 \section{Results}

-In total, in this work we analysed 100 ARs produced strong flares (stronger than M5.0), which were observed between 1996 July and 2017 September.
+In total, in this work we analyzed 100 ARs observed between 1996 July and 2017 September which produced strong flares (stronger than M5.0).
 Actually, we revealed that the total number of ARs that produced M5.0 or stronger flares during this time interval exceeds 150.
-However, we discarded about one third of them due to either the selection rules described above or gaps in the magnetic data.
+However, we discarded about one third of them due to either the selection rules described above or gaps in the magnetic field data.

-The list of ARs and their parameters is presented in Table~\ref{table_ar_list} in Appendix.
-The common property of all ARs was the presence of opposite magnetic polarities located in the close vicinity from each other, although for some of them these polarities were weak to form pores or spots.
+The list of ARs and their parameters is presented in Table~\ref{table_ar_list} in the Appendix.
+The common property of most of the ARs was the presence of opposite magnetic polarities located in the close vicinity from each other, although for some of them these polarities were weak to form pores or spots.
 Only 11 of 100 ARs formally exhibited no $\delta$-spots.
 In three cases a complex magnetic structure was formed as a result of interaction between two distinct ARs, namely in NOAA ARs 08647, 08674, and 09893 (see the last column in Table~\ref{table_ar_list}).